Recently Completed Research

 Summary

 In 2019, an audit of the fresh expressions of Church in the Diocese of Carlisle was carried out by Church Army’s Research Unit.
 The diocesan process for monitoring fresh expressions of Church, including Network Youth Churches, was reviewed and the validity of the figures obtained by the diocese was investigated.
 The parish locations of diocesan initiatives were also briefly examined.
 Data collection for this audit took place in April 2019.
-Please note that this report is not available publicy.

 A Bigger Difference